 Own Your Self Confidence!
 Walk tall and learn to speak with humble confidence about what you do well.
 If you approach a networking conversation or an interview with confidence it will enhance your marketability tenfold.
-You need not be perfect just out of the gate (or ever!) but believe in your abilities and others will as well.
+You need not be perfect just out of the gate (or ever!) but believe in your abilities and potential and others will as well.
 The same Adecco survey of 500 hiring managers reported the importance of being engaged and asking questions during the job interview.
 Showing personality and authenticity were positive factors in the decision-making process of hiring managers for candidates who were extended job offers.

 Learn to Bob and Weave.
 One of the most sought-after competencies by employers is the ability to deal with adversity and change.
 It’s tough out there in the real world and it doesn’t get any easier once you land a job.
 Showcase your resilience and be ready to discuss how you have overcome challenges, including how you dealt with the pandemic journey.
 Proving you are resilient may land you an opportunity.

 The Class of 2023 is the succession plan.
 You can identify your interests, carve out a niche for yourself, and thrive in a career knowing that you can always change direction.
 The challenge is yours as well as the responsibility.
 Create relationships with influencers and connectors and be ready to talk about what makes you unique.
 Someday soon you’ll be tapped to help future graduating classes find their way in the career world and this will be your chance to pay-it-forward.